Cycling news - Coronavirus and cycling - what races are still on and which teams are still racing?

 Team Ineos temporarily withdrew from racing after the death of sports director Nicolas Portal and amid coronavirus concerns.

-"Team Ineos have today taken the decision to withdraw temporarily from all racing until the Volta a Catalunya on March 23.
+"Team Ineos have taken the decision to withdraw temporarily from all racing until at least March 23.
 We have notified the UCI that we will not be competing in any races during this period," Ineos said in a statement.

 " We have taken this decision given the unique set of circumstances we are facing following yesterday’s tragic news about Nico Portal.
 And clearly we recognise there is also a very uncertain situation with Coronavirus more widely."